llwyd1/alx-higher_level_programming/0x00-python-hello_world/README.md

 File 8-concat_edges.py - is a python script that prints some text from a string <br>

-File 9-easter_egg.py - is a python script that prints "The Zen of Python", by TimPeters, followed by a new line <br>
+file 9-easter_egg.py - is a python script that prints "The Zen of Python", by TimPeters, followed by a new line <br>